soapdog/firefoxos-quick-guide/firstapp.md

 When you add a new application, the simulator will launch with your new app running - allowing you to test it.
 Now you can test all the features for Memos.

 Congratulations!
 You created and tested your first app.
-It's not a complex or revolutionary app - but I hope it helped you understand the development workflow of FireFox OS.
+It's not a complex or revolutionary app - but I hope it helped you understand the development workflow of Firefox OS.
 As you can see, it's not very different from standard Web development.

 Remember that whenever you alter some of the source files you need to press the **Refresh** button to update the copy of the app that is stored on the simulator.